wayneparrott/rclnodejs_template/README.md

 ![](https://raw.githubusercontent.com/wayneparrott/rclnodejs_template/master/github-template.png)

-### 3. Configure package.xml, package.json, CMakeLists.txt and CMakeList_rclnodejs_project.txt
+### 3. Automated configuration of package.xml, package.json, CMakeLists.txt and CMakeList_rclnodejs_project.txt

-Will use the configure_files.py script to configure 4 files.
+We will use the configure_files.py script to configure 4 files.

 Before you can proceed you must decide on the name of the package executable, e.g., my_node

 From the commandline run the configure_files.py script from the root directory of this project with the executable name as an argument to the script.